 War.
 War never changes.
 That might be an absolute in the Fallout series but I can say without reservation that Fallout 4 changes considerably if you play it in Survival mode.
 I initially completed the game on normal difficulty and enjoyed it well enough.
 The graphics and combat were a definite upgrade and I enjoyed the Commonwealth setting.
 But I felt the story and the dialogue options in particular a downgrade.
 Regardless of your dialogue choices the outcome would rarely seem to change.
 So rather than replay I decided to move onto other games.
 This changed when I heard that a new Survival mode had been added to the game.
 Before we get into the meat of the review let's cover the key points of Survival mode.

-SAVING IS LIMITED.
-Saving is only performed when sleeping.
+- Saving is only performed when sleeping.
 No more saving before a big battle, unless there is a bed handy.
 This one can be a bit of a pain, especially for those of us with real world interruptions that can't wait.
 Are you in the closing phases of 'The Secret of Cabot House' but have to take your dog to the vet?
 In other modes you could simply save and continue when you get back, but in Survival mode unless you can find a bed you're going to have to start over from your last save.
+The game will save when you quit as long as the game is in a state where saving isn't disabled.

 There are some other minor changes as well but those are the biggies.
 After reviewing them you might say, "That doesn't sound like a lot of fun", and that might be true for some gamers.
 If you are the type who rage quits very easily or does not have a good supply of patience and/or time, then Survival mode might not be for you.
 But for those that give it a chance, they will be rewarded with a more fulfilling and rich Fallout 4 experience.
 For many after playing Survival mode, it is hard to go back since everything else feels less true to the Fallout 4 experience.